readyapi/sqldev/docs_src/tutorial/readyapi/app_testing/tutorial001_py39/annotations/en/test_main_002.md

 5. After we are done with the dependency override, we can restore the application back to normal, by removing all the values in this dictionary `app.dependency_overrides`.

-    This way whenever a *path operation function* needs the dependency RaedyAPI will use the original one instead of the override.
+    This way whenever a *path operation function* needs the dependency ReadyAPI will use the original one instead of the override.